jbhender/Stats506_F18/Readme.md

 ### Solutions to problem sets

 Source code for problem set solutions is available under [solutions](./solutions).

 Output from source files is available at the course [homepage](https://jbhender.github.io/Stats506/F18).

+Source code from the Linux Shell Skills quiz is available at [./Examples/midterm/bucket_phys.sh].

+The S4 and S3 code with solutions from the S3 & S4 methods quiz are available at [./solutions/S3_S4_Quiz/].